 UPSC EPFO Training

-After cracking the UPSC EPFO EO/AO or APFC exam, the officers initially undergo a 6 month training at PDUNASS, Pandit Deen Dayal Upadhyaya National Academy of Social Security, Janakpuri, Delhi.
+After cracking the UPSC EPFO EO/AO or APFC exam, the officers initially undergo a 6-month training at PDUNASS, Pandit Deen Dayal Upadhyaya National Academy of Social Security, Janakpuri, Delhi.

-A government job that pays well from day one.
-Clear promotion paths.
-Job security that lets you sleep peacefully at night.
+With clear promotion paths, you’ll enjoy job security that lets you sleep peacefully at night.
 Plus, you’re helping millions of workers get their provident fund benefits.